What are the Benefits and Risks of Taking Birth Control Pills?

 - Jaundice or a yellowing of the skin or eyeballs, accompanied frequently by fever, fatigue, loss of appetite, dark-colored urine, or light-colored bowel movements (indicating possible liver problems).8

-This is not all the information you need to know about safe and effective use of birth control pills and is not a full list of benefits, risks or side effect.
+This is not all the information you need to know about safe and effective use of birth control pills (oral contraceptives) and is not a full list of benefits, risks or side effects.
 It does not replace your healthcare providers instructions.
-Review the full product information leaflet for your specific birth control product and speak to your doctor or pharmacist if you have questions or concerns.
+Review the full product information leaflet for your specific birth control product and review this information with your doctor or pharmacist if you have questions or concerns.

 See also